The-AVR/AVR-2022/content/en/battery/overview/_index.md

 ## What to Do in Case of Fire

-If you you follow the directions and safety guidelines provided above, you should be perfectly safe.
-However, in the event that something has gone wrong, and you have a LiPo fire, here's what you should do in order of priority:
+If you follow the safety guidelines provided, you should be perfectly safe.
+However, in the event that something has gone wrong, and there is a battery (LiPo) fire, take the appropriate steps:

 {{% alert title="Warning" color="warning" %}}
 _Please_ read this section, this has happend before!